 Watch herds of snow-dusted buffalo as you journey across miles of winter wonderland via snowcoach, snowmobile, snowshoes or skis in Yellowstone National Park.
-Learn about geology as you witness the steaming bubbles of Old Faithful in winter and towering waterfalls, and find out how Yellowstone’s flora and fauna adapt in winter.
+Learn about geology of the park as you witness the steaming bubbles of Old Faithful in winter, mighty towering waterfalls, and learn about how flora and fauna adapt in winter.

 Prefer an escape from the colder temperatures up north?
 Follow the birds to Florida and kayak or cycle through Everglades National Park.
 The Everglades are a birder’s delight in winter, as our feathered friends fly from all over the U.S. to nest during Florida’s dry season.
 Learn why the birds lay their eggs in Florida during winter and enjoy the subtropical sunshine of South Florida.

-Capture the beauty of the snow-covered canyon contrasted with the red rocks of Sedona—a destination perfect for practicing your winter photography.
-Nearby Sedona is a lovely destination to celebrate the holidays, with lots of festivities and sparkling lights to enjoy, and the Grand Canyon’s candlelight service at the “Shrine of Ages” is a special sight to behold.
+Spanning 277 miles from end to end, this natural wonder is one of America’s most famous landmarks.
+Capture the beauty of the snow-covered canyon contrasted with the red rocks of nearby Sedona—a destination perfect for practicing your winter photography.
+Sedona is a lovely destination to celebrate the holidays, with lots of festivities and sparkling lights to enjoy, and the Grand Canyon’s candlelight service at the “Shrine of Ages” is a special sight to behold.

 Mythology, ecology, geology and more: there is so much to learn in Hawaii all year ‘round!
 The dryer, temperate climate makes winter a perfect time to visit Hawaii Volcanoes National Park to study craters and enjoy a nighttime visit when lava flows and glows at the bottom of the clouds near the tops of the surrounding cliffs.